revolunet/angular-carousel/README.md

 This is a simple carousel implementation for AngularJS ng-repeats.

-For best performances on mobile devices, it uses CSS 3D transforms (GPU accel).
+For best performances on mobile devices, it uses CSS 3D transforms (GPU accel) and handles click or touch events.

-It handles click and touch events and runs only on webkit at the moment.

 Demo : http://revolunet.github.io/angular-carousel